snowplow/scala-maxmind-iplookups/README.md

 This is a Scala wrapper for the MaxMind [Java Geo-IP2][java-lib] library.
 The main benefits of using this wrapper over directly calling the Java library from Scala are:

-1. **Provides a common interface to four MaxMind databases** - it works with MaxMind's databases for looking up geographic location, ISP, domain, and connection type from an IP address
+1. **Provides a common interface to five MaxMind databases** - it works with MaxMind's databases for looking up geographic location, ISP, ASN, domain, and connection type from an IP address
 2. **Better type safety** - the MaxMind Java library is somewhat null-happy.
 This wrapper uses Option-boxing wherever possible
 3. **Better performance** - as well as or instead of using MaxMind's own caching (`CHMCache`), you